stanleyyellowzx/Foresight/README.md

 to run, first cd into api directory and use npm run dev

-then, cd into server directory and use npm run dev
+then, cd into client directory and use npm run dev